 Furniture Marketing Video: Upwards

 When National Furniture needed to illustrate a new stacking chair line called “Upwards,” they called Trinity Animation.
-In this single project, Trinity would provide the furniture marketing video, photography, environments, and camera ready art that would be needed.
+In this single project, Trinity would provide the furniture marketing video, photography, environments, and camera-ready 3D furniture rendering that would be needed.
 And all without a single physical chair!